secar600/secar-documents/source/extended_gas_target.rst

    The touchable control panel for the DV650 screw pumps.

 - Make sure both fans on the side of the JENSA compressor noise enclosure (see :numref:`fans`) are ON and running.
 - Make sure the main 208 V power for the Roots blower pumps is ON (the handle should point up, see :numref:`Rootspump_rack`).
-Turn ON the Roots blower pumps sequentially from pump 1 to pump 6 skipping pump 4, which is disconnected for the extended gas target.
+Turn ON the Roots blower pumps sequentially from pump 1.) to pump 6.).
+(Pump 7.) is disconnected for the extended gas target.)
 Wait 10 seconds between turning each pump ON to avoid overwhelming the circuit breaker.
 The first two Roots blower pumps are underneath the noise reducing enclosure around the JENSA compressor.
 - Turn ON the turbo pumps with the following sequence:

    - Upstream 1 and downstream 1.
 From this step onwards, wait 10 seconds between each step to avoid overwhelming the circuit breakers.
    - Upstream 2 and downstream 2.
    - Upstream 3 and downstream 3.
    - Upstream 4 and downstream 4.
-- Turn ON all 8 cold cathode gauges.
-These gauges have protection circuits and will turn themselves OFF if the pressure is too high.
+- Turn ON the 4 cold cathode gauges at upstream 3, downstream 3, upstream 4 and downstream 4.
+These gauges have protection circuits and will turn themselves OFF if the pressure is too high (:math:`>5\times10^{-4}` Torr).
+Because of this the gauges closer to the target were removed, since pressure can reach :math:`10^{-2}` Torr in sections 1 & 2.
 They may show :math:`10^{-11}` Torr or read "WAIT", both of which indicate the gauge is not ON.
 Wait for a while and they will turn ON.
 The better the vacuum, the more time it takes for them to come ON.
 These gauges can be read remotely via the :code:`JENSA` CS-Studio page, located under "SECAR Global Controls" (see :numref:`jensa_css`).
-However, Dan Crisp is in the process of changing this page, so by the time you read this manual, this page may not exist anymore and it may look a whole lot more awesome than the clutter you see in :numref:`jensa_css`.
 - Wait till all turbos reach their full speed: their LED lights shown as load will sequentially go all the way up and come all the way down.
 Once at full speed, there should be no load on them and only 1 LED light should be ON.
-The Varian turbo pump (used as the upstream 3 pump and labelled as "Temp UP 3") does not have any load LEDs.
+The Varian turbo pump (used as the upstream 4 pump and labelled as "Temp UP 4") does not have any load LEDs but can display power and temperature.
 It should be rotating at 42k RPM when at full speed.
+Downstream turbo pump 4 can dispay the power and temperature as well.
-- The last ReA beamline gate valve has an interlock with the :code:`SCR_BTS34:CCG_D1456` gauge, which is set to math:`5\times10^{-7}` Torr.
+- The last ReA beamline gate valve has an interlock with the :code:`SCR_BTS34:CCG_D1456` gauge, which is set to :math:`1\times10^{-5}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1456:VAC_RST_CMD` and only then, the gate valve can be opened.
-- The first SECAR beamline gate valve (:code:`SCR_BTS35:BGV_D1483`) has an interlock with the :code:`SCR_BTS34:CCG_D1471` gauge, which is set to :math:`1\times10^{-6}` Torr.
+- The first SECAR beamline gate valve (:code:`SCR_BTS35:BGV_D1483`) has an interlock with the :code:`SCR_BTS34:CCG_D1471` gauge, which is set to :math:`2\times10^{-5}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1471:VAC_RST_CMD` and only then, the gate valve can be opened.

 .. _water_manifold:
 .. figure:: Figures/IMG_3336.jpg